rathaROG/lapx/benchmark.md

 # 🏆 Quick Benchmark

-The [benchmark.py](.github/test/benchmark.py) is **not** intended for scientific research or competitive evaluation.
+`lapx` focuses more on real-world applications, and the [benchmark.py](.github/test/benchmark.py) is **not** intended for scientific research or competitive evaluation.
 Instead, it provides a quick and accessible way for you to run benchmark tests on your own machine.
-You can also find a collection of interesting results gathered from various major platforms and architectures below.
+Below, you will also find a collection of interesting results gathered from various major platforms and architectures.

 ## 💡 Run the quick benchmark